 Everest Base Camp Yoga Trek

-Nepal, Everest Base Camp Yoga Trek is a journey of experience where you can explore the beauty outside and within self.
+Nepal, Everest Base Camp Yoga Trek is a journey of experience where you can explore the beauty outside and within the self.
 Everest base camp yoga trek is a wonderful trekking experience among the trekking program because of its all-round physical, mental and spiritual benefits.
-It gives you physical health, mental peace and spiritual awareness.
+It gives you physical health, mental peace, and spiritual awareness.
 Mountains are the source of energy where our ancient sages use to practice their yoga and meditation.

 Everest base camp yoga trek is available all around the year, from March to May and September to December consider as the best time for the yoga trekking, other than that we are operating silence yoga retreat during other times.
 Join Trekking Planner Nepal for the safe and comfortable journey.
 We care about your comfort and safety.
 If you want to do something different, something adventures remember us.
 We will help our best to serve your needs.